Lerer/veracode-cli/README.md

-Please post request as an issue in the code repository
+### Please post request/s for additional commands options as an issue in the code repository